patrinoua/my-happy-road/readme.md

 ### Just a blue feeling
 Even though some of the biggest problems may be solved, you still may bear blue feelings.

-On my happines journey I realised:

-Being happy is a skill: You need to work for it, in the same way that you need to work for anything else
+On my happines journey I realised that being happy is a skill: You need to work for it, in the same way that you need to work for anything else

-Here are some of the resources that have helped me redefine and find happiness along the way:

 ### Today
 So what do I do today?